 On the right corner is Loaf’s shop and bakery.
-Moving up the right side is the cookery school which will open to the courtyard where Loaf will manage a kitchen garden, pizza oven and other building assets.
+Moving up the right side is Loaf’s cookery school which will open to the courtyard where Loaf will manage a kitchen garden, pizza oven and other building assets.

-The remainder of the land is a courtyard-garden for use by all tennants (and customers of the businesses during the day) with a mix of lawn, trees, planters and patio for recreation and play.
+The remainder of the land is a courtyard-garden for use by all tenants (and customers of the businesses during the day) with a mix of lawn, trees, planters and patio for recreation and play.
 The exact mix will be decided by the first tranche of tenants.

 The first floor houses a range of 1 to 3 bedroom flats, a laundry and communal lounge and kitchen.
 Each flat is fully self-contained with its own bathroom and kitchen.
 The communal areas are to enable members to come together for larger meals and gatherings, should they wish, to foster community and combat loneliness.

 The second floor is entirely 1 to 3 bedroom flats with a laundry.